xaxxon/v8toolkit/README.md

     // destroys it's shared_ptr to c, dropping c's reference count to 0 causing c to be destroyed.
 Destroying
     // c destroys its shared_ptr to i, dropping i's reference count to 0 causing i to be destroyed

-This behavior means you never have to worry about having your *Helper objects being cleaned up too soon and leaving your compiled scripts unrunnable or making sure you manually clean up the *Helpers in order to not have a memory leak.
-If you can possibly use a *Helper again, it will be there for you and if you can't, it is destroyed automatically.
+This behavior means you never have to worry about having your v8toolkit objects being cleaned up too soon and leaving your compiled scripts unrunnable or making sure you manually clean up the v8toolkit objects in order to not have a memory leak.
+If you can possibly use a v8toolkit object again, it will be there for you and if you can't, it is destroyed automatically.

 #### Running JavaScript in a separate thread

-This section is intentionally after the Helper Object Lifetime section because it's important to understand how the *Helper objects maintain their dependencies.
-The description of the dependency mechanism is expanded on in this section, so if you didn't read Helper Object Lifetime (or it didn't make sense the first time), go back and read it (again) before continuing with this section.
+This section is intentionally after the v8toolkit Object Lifetime section because it's important to understand how the v8toolkit objects maintain their dependencies.
+The description of the dependency mechanism is expanded on in this section, so if you didn't read v8toolkit Object Lifetime (or it didn't make sense the first time), go back and read it (again) before continuing with this section.

 In all our examples so far, the JavaScript has been executed on the current thread: context->run() or script->run() is called, the JavaScript executes immediately and when it's done, execution resumes in your code.
 However, it's quite easy to run javascript in a separate thread.
 There are 3 options provided for running background
-Javascript, std::async/std::future, std::thread (joinable), and std::thread(detached) and each of maintains a shared_ptr to the ScriptHelper they are run from so nothing you do while it is running can cause the objects it depends on to be destroyed.
-Note that even if you don't explicitly create a ScriptHelper and simply call context->run(some_code), a ScriptHelper is created behind the scenes for you.
+Javascript, std::async/std::future, std::thread (joinable), and std::thread(detached) and each of maintains a shared_ptr to the Script they are run from so nothing you do while it is running can cause the objects it depends on to be destroyed.
+Note that even if you don't explicitly create a Script and simply call context->run(some_code), a Script is created behind the scenes for you.